 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, are currently carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Thorpe Thewles.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential repair work on gas pipes along the A66 westbound, between Elton and Long Newton, Teesside.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.